S3 EP7: Emma Doran

 It's no prank.
 And the Bosch people will know.

 Bosch did it.
-Oh, there was lots of series.
+There was lots of series.

-with a different character and he we watched it last night and he made a little appearance in it the bosch character so there was a bit of excitement because we had been teased about that this was going to happen.
+And we watched it last night and he made a little appearance in it, the Bosch character.
+So there was a bit of excitement because we had been teased about that this was going to happen.

 Also, before this, I put socks in my hair.
 I forgot to mention.